donbigosso/my_instructions/general-instructions.md

 remote: Invalid username or token.
 Password authentication is not supported for Git operations.
 fatal: Authentication failed for 'https://github.com/donbigosso/my_instructions/'
 ```

+The simplest way to combat this is to generate a personal access token from github:
+1. Go to Settings > Developer settings > Personal access tokens > Tokens (classic) (or Fine-grained tokens for more control).
+2. Click Generate new token (or Generate new token (classic)).
+3. Use it instead of password.

 ### Cloning an existing repository ###